Charles Lathrop Pack: Philately

-Pack was a world-famous philatelist, recognized for his award-winning collections of postage stamps.
+Pack was a philatelist, recognized for his award-winning collections of postage stamps.

 Collecting interests

 Pack was noted for his collections of postage stamps of New South Wales, New Zealand, Canada, Cape of Good Hope, Spain, Argentina, Uruguay and Brazil.
 He was especially noted for his plating of early stamps of Brazil and the plating of the Uruguay 1856 'Diligencia' issue.

 Philatelic literature

-Pack’s collection of postage stamps of Victoria led to his publication in 1923 of his famous book Victoria: the Half-length Portraits and the Twopence Queen Enthroned.
+Pack's collection of postage stamps of Victoria led to his publication in 1923 of his famous book Victoria: the Half-length Portraits and the Twopence Queen Enthroned.

 Honors and awards

 Pack received worldwide recognition and numerous awards.
 He signed the Roll of Distinguished Philatelists in 1921.
 He was the first American to receive the Crawford Medal in 1923 from the Royal Philatelic Society London.
 He was also the first American to receive the Lindenberg Medal in 1926 from the Berliner Philatelisten-Klub and the first person to receive the Award of Merit from the Collectors Club of New York.
 Pack is named in the American Philatelic Society Hall of Fame for 1941.